whosFritz/MensiMates/README.md

 You can then run the app on an emulator or on a physical device connected to your machine.

+If u want to be able to fetch meal data from the MensaHub you need ur own apiUsername and password:

+For this please register on <a href="https://mensahub.olech2412.de/">MensaHub </a> and apply for a developer account.
+Also see this instruction to the API <a href="https://github.com/olech2412/MensaHub-Gateway" target="_blank"> MensaHub-Gateway </a>

 ## Contribution

 If you would like to contribute to this project, please fork the repository, make your changes and create a pull request.
 We will review the changes and merge them if they are appropriate.